0mpty/hackthebox-writeups/hackthebox/reversing/RAuth/README.md

 Successfully Authenticated
 Flag:

-Searching for the password check logic leads to a function that uses `try_apply_keystream`.
-Static analysis reveals two code paths:

-- `test BL, BL` → conditional jump to success or failure.
+Searching for the password check logic leads to a `test BL, BL` instruction followed by a conditional jump to success or failure.
-- Successful path prints the flag.

 ![Ghidra Analysis](screenshots/ghidra_analysis.png)